 ‘She would’ve just escaped again,’ Nev hissed.
 ‘Any Death Eaters sent to Azkaban will simply escape and rejoin Voldemort.’

-‘I’m sure he does,’ Harry replied.
-‘But he values the moral high ground more highly.’
+‘I’m sure they would,’ Harry replied.
+‘But Dumbledore values the moral high ground more than that.’

-‘They carry on killing and torturing.’
-Nev’s voice went gone distant and faint and his eyes simmered with rage.
+‘They’d carry on killing and torturing.’
+Nev’s voice went distant and faint, and his eyes simmered with rage.
 ‘Doesn’t he feel at all responsible?’

 ‘I don’t know.’
 Harry shrugged.
 ‘A little blood on his hands in the last war and we’d not even be here—’

 Fawkes fixed one dark eye on Harry and hopped closer over the plates as the whole hall turned to watch.
 Harry flicked his wand away.
-Fawkes trilled, then stalked closed and scoffed half a plate of fried tomatoes.
+Fawkes trilled, stalking closed and scoffing half a plate of fried tomatoes.

 Those probably aren’t good for him.

-Fawkes raised his beak and trilled, then hopped onto Harry’s shoulder.
+Fawkes raised his beak, trilled and hopped onto Harry’s shoulder.
 A flare of red fire flooded across the table, setting Neville’s breakfast alight.

-Harry dropped into the uncomfortable chair opposite Dumbledore and shot the immortal bird a glare as cold shock washed through his veins.
+Harry dropped into the uncomfortable chair opposite Dumbledore with a wrench and shot the immortal bird a glare as cold shock washed through his veins.

 ‘Sorry, Harry,’ Dumbledore said.
-‘I should’ve known that Fawkes wouldn’t have given sufficient explanation.’
+‘I should’ve known that Fawkes wouldn’t have given a sufficient explanation.’

-Fawkes can’t talk, so yes, yes you should’ve known.
+Fawkes can’t talk, so yes, you should’ve known.

 That looks very well warded.